About the instructor

 Grant became an Assistant Professor of Biology at Caltech in July, 2002.
 At Caltech his research has focused on three main areas: the ultrastructure of small cells, the structural biology of HIV, and the development of cryo-EM technology.
 Among his awards and honors are that he was chosen as a Searle Scholar in 2004, as Chair of the American Society of Microbiology's Division of Cell and Structural Biology in 2007, and as a Howard Hughes Medical Institute Investigator in 2008.
 He was given tenure in 2008 and promoted to full Professor in 2010.

-Together with his colleagues he has now published nearly 100 papers - view a publication list to download many as a PDF or view on journals' websites.
-His lab has developed a searchable tomography database and populated it with ~20 thousand cryotomograms of over 100 different viral and microbial samples.
-Meanwhile his teaching has centered on biophysical methods, including most recently the creation of a 14-hour online course "Getting started in Cryo-EM."
-He and his wife Angela live with their six children in Arcadia, California.
+Together with his colleagues he has now published over 200 papers - view a publication list to download many as a PDF or view on journals' websites.
+His lab has developed a searchable tomography database and populated it with ~50 thousand cryotomograms of over 200 different viral and microbial samples.

 Lab website: http://www.jensenlab.caltech.edu